-Do I have to use Duo every time I log into UCFlex?
+Do I have to use Duo every time I login?
 Expand

-No. UCflex requires authentication for every log in.
+No. Applications that utilize Duo require authentication for every log in.
 By default, this will include both username and password as well as Duo two-factor.
-For your convenience and in alignment with industry standards, the Office of Information Security recommends using the “Remember me for 30 days” option for Duo.
+For your convenience and in alignment with industry standards, the Office of Information Security recommends using the “Remember me” option for Duo.

-When the “Remember me for 30 days” box is checked, you will not be prompted for Duo two-factor authentication on UCFlex for 30 days as long as you are logging in on the same computer and browser.
-If you need to use another computer or browser to log in, the “Remember me for 30 days” box will need to be checked again.
+When the “Remember me” box is checked, you will not be prompted for Duo two-factor authentication for 30 days to 180 days as long as you are logging in on the same computer and browser.
+The length of time for the "Remember me" function depends on the application.
+If you need to use another computer or browser to log in, the “Remember me” box will need to be checked again.

-If your Duo two-factor method has been set to automatic (you do not see “Remember me for 30 days” at the bottom of the Duo prompt on your computer), you will have to push “Cancel” to enable the “Remember me for 30 days” option.
+If your Duo two-factor method has been set to automatic (you do not see “Remember me” at the bottom of the Duo prompt on your computer), you will have to push “Cancel” to enable the “Remember me” option.
 Once you have checked the box, select an authentication method, and finish signing in.